lucasgrjn/DeviceLayout.jl/docs/src/geometrylevel.md

 !!! info

     The SVG backend only draws the top-level `Cell`, so it's necessary to [`flatten`](./geometry.md#Flattening) the cell before saving. `flatten` traverses references to place all entities in a single `Cell`, applying transformations as necessary.

-(For further examples, we'll hide the line that flattens and saves to SVG just to display a cell.)
+For further examples, we'll hide the line that flattens and saves to SVG just to display a cell.

-Of course, we can also add `Cell` references directly to a `Cell`, for example to apply a global rotation:
+We can also add `Cell` references directly to a `Cell`, for example to apply a global rotation:

 ```@example 1
 c_wrapper = Cell("wrapper", nm)